LALU:

 bit wide control nibble.
 A surprising variety of functions can be

-for 16 functions for LALU.
+for the 16 functions for LALU.

 Control Name